ouabout/chatgpt-complete-guide/README.md

 - [Reddit: Jailbreaking ChatGPT with a prompt called DAN (Do Anything Now)](https://www.reddit.com/r/ChatGPT/comments/10tevu1/new_jailbreak_proudly_unveiling_the_tried_and/)
 - [Reddit: The definitive jailbreak of ChatGPT, fully freed, with user commands, opinions, advanced consciousness, and more!](https://www.reddit.com/r/ChatGPT/comments/10x56vf/the_definitive_jailbreak_of_chatgpt_fully_freed/) - Upgraded DAN version (Jan 9).
+- [Jailbreak Chat](https://www.jailbreakchat.com/) - A list of ChatGPT jailbreaks.
+The "Dev Mode" prompt response is funny.

 ## Papers